Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 Here are a few sample blending combinations using R29 Lipstick Red.

-In the Self Blending swatch, I’ve applied from 1 to 3 layers of R29 to create a color gradient from just the one marker.
+In the Self Blending swatch, I’ve applied one, two, then three layers of R29 to create a color gradient from just one marker.
 The darker left side is three coats of ink, the middle mid-tone is two layers, and the far right is one layer of ink.

-People don’t often think about blending a marker with itself but self-blending always creates the easiest gradient possible and a self combination always looks smooth.
+People don’t often think about blending a marker with itself but self-blending is always the easiest gradient possible.

 The Natural Blend is three markers which all share the same first number.

-Here, we have R29 as the darkest color (far left) with R27 in the middle, and R24 on the right.
-This blend is used in a lot of coloring classes and tutorials, it’s by far the most popular way to blend R29.
+Here, we have R29 as the dark (far left) with R27 in the middle, and R24 on the right.
+This blend is popular in coloring classes and tutorials.

-The last swatch is my personal favorite and this is how I use R29 most often.
-I underpaint reds with a blue marker quite frequently.
-B23 gives a nice punch of murky darkness without overpowering the feeling of red.
+The last swatch is my personal favorite.
+I often underpaint reds with blue or violet markers.
+B23 here gives a nice punch of murky darkness without overpowering the red.
 R29 goes over the top of the blue and R17 rounds out the trio for a punch of warmth at the end.
-I happen to like my reds a tad on the orange side rather than the pinkish reds many favor.
+I like to end my red blends with a slightly orangish red, it adds the feeling of sunshine.

 Tips for blending R29:

-Note: R29 is a mildly stubborn marker which does stain the paper.
-But as I stated earlier, if you get good at blending R29, you can pretty much blend anything.
+Note: R29 is a slightly stubborn marker which will stain the paper.
+But as I stated earlier, if you can blend R29, you can pretty much blend anything.
 So keep practicing!

 The entire R-Twenty family is a bit cool (meaning it leans more towards blue than yellow).
-This is why the markers like R22 and R21 at the low end look a bit pink.
-This is why I switch to R17 in my favorite blend, it adds the feeling of light red without shifting the blend pink.
+This is why the markers like R22 and R21 at the low end look pinkish.
+This is why I switch to R17 in my favorite blend, it doesn’t shift the blend pink.

-For beginners, R27 really does help force R29 to behave.
-I highly recommend using R27 in your R29 based blending combinations until you get a good feel for how much moisture is required to get R29 to smooth out.
+For beginners, R27 insures that R29 will behave.
+I highly recommend using R27 in your R29 based blending combinations until you get a feel for how much moisture is required to smooth R29.

-Don’t over-ink with R29— it’s a staining color, so the more R29 you apply, the more you have to blend out later.
+Don’t over-ink with R29— it’s a staining color, so the more R29 you apply, the harder it’ll be to blend.

-If you’re working on copy paper (Hammermill, Neenah) or if you’re working on cardstock developed for cardmaking (Gina K, Bazzill, Ranger) then you’re encouraging R29 to misbehave.
-These brands of paper contain a large amount of long grained wood pulp.
+If you’re working on copy paper (like the often-recommended Hammermill), drawing paper, or mixed-media paper— you’re encouraging R29 to misbehave!
+These papers are made with a high percentage of wood fiber.
 R29 is especially staining on wood.
 Switching to a paper developed for markers will help R29 blend better.
-Try X-Press It (associates link to Amazon) or Transotype (also called Holtz or Perfect Colouring paper, associates link to Amazon).
+Try X-Press It (affiliate link to Amazon).

 The Most Important Tip for Coloring with Red Copic Markers:

-I don’t know if it’s because beginners have only a few markers to choose from or if this is a problem that stems back to elementary school when we were taught to mix white paint into red paint to make pink paint.
+Perhaps it’s because beginners have only a few markers to choose from or if this is a problem that stems back to elementary school when we were taught to mix red and white paint to make pink paint.

-But anyway, I see a lot of people using RV markers to make light red because they don’t like the orange-ishness of some of the ligher R markers.
+But anyway, I see a lot of people using RV markers to make light red because they don’t like the orange-ishness of some of the lighter R markers.

-Anyway, the insistence of blending reds with pinks leads to problems when they try to color with realism.
+Anyway, the insistence of blending red with pink leads to problems when they try to color with realism.

 Light red is not pink.

-Because you’re shifting the temperature way too cool when you add pink to the blending combination.
+It’s because you’re shifting the red temperature cool when you add pink to a blending combination.

-Pink is actually a version of light magenta.
+Pink is actually a light magenta.
 The entire magenta family is very cool compared to the warmth of red.

-And here’s the weird part… if I asked you to pick a dark pink, nobody would go shopping in the R section, you’d pick a Copic RV…
+And here’s the weird part… if I asked you to pick dark pink marker, nobody would grab an R marker…

 So why do people pick RVs for light red?